MicrosoftDocs/defender-docs/exposure-management/microsoft-security-exposure-management.md

 With Security Exposure Management you can:

-- **Get a unified view across the organization**: Security Exposure Management continuously discovers assets and workloads and gathers discovered data into a unified and up-to-date view of your inventory and attack surface.
+- **Get a unified view across the organization**: Security Exposure Management continuously discovers assets and workloads, and gathers discovered data into a unified up-to-date view of your company inventory and attack surface.
 -**Manage attack surfaces**: You can visualize, analyze, and manage cross-workload attack surfaces.
 Features include:
     - **Enterprise exposure graph**: The enterprise exposure graph gathers infomation about assets, users, and workloads across your enterprise to provide a unified, comprehensive view of your organizational security posture.
     - **Enterprise exposure graph schemas**: Schemas provide contextual information about specific organizational entitles such as devices, identities, machines, and storage.